Jesusprzr/Making-Of-A-Data-Scientist/README.md

  2. Know the full workflow process.
  3. First things first, focus on what matters.
  4. Master your creation with deliverate practice.
- 5. Build connections by adding value with your work.
+ 5. Build a portfolio that leaves no doubt of your capacity.
- 6. Build a portfolio that leaves no doubt of your capacity.
+ 6. Build connections by adding value with your work or knowledge.
  7. The door is open, cross it.
 Time for effective and efficient management.

 # DS Straight Learning & Implementation: